chasewnelson/EBT/README.md

         store_fasta_by_ID.pl <all_seqs.fasta> <wanted_seqs_headers.txt> > <just_wanted_seqs.fasta>

 * <a name="vcf-to-revcom"></a>**vcf2revcom.pl**. (*Helpful for preparing **<a target="_blank" href="https://github.com/chasewnelson/snpgenie">SNPGenie</a>** input!*) You want to convert a VCF SNP report file, along with its accompanying FASTA file and <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file, to the reverse complement strand.
-This script automates the creation of such reverse complement files, compatible with SNPGenie input.
+This script automates the creation of such reverse complement files, compatible with SNPGenie input, **but the input must already be compatible with SNPGenie specifications**.
 Note that the resulting SNP report will not be a VCF file, but rather a CLC Genomics Workbench format file.
 At the command line, provide this script with three arguments, in the following order:
 	1. A '+' strand FASTA (.fa or .fasta) file containing the reference sequence (ALL UPPERCASE) against which SNPs were called;
 	2. A '+' strand <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file containing both '+' and '–' strand products from the '+' strand point of view; and
 	3. A '+' strand SNP report in VCF format.